 For more information and a list of current items on the Scottish Ark of Taste, click here.

 Hundreds of chefs around the world – from Mexico to Morocco – have joined the Slow Food network to support small producers, defend biodiversity and promote the ‘good, clean and fair’ philosophy.
-The Slow Food Chefs’ Alliance brings these dedicated chefs together, whether they be from restaurant or hotel kitchens, to cafes and street food vendors.
-They join a global, active network, and are encouraged to meet, share knowledge, participate in local group events and cook together.
+The Slow Food Chefs’ Alliance brings these dedicated chefs together – from restaurant and hotel kitchens, cafes and street food trucks, schools and hospitals, cooking schools and community projects.
+They join a growing global, active network, and are encouraged to meet, share knowledge, participate in local group events and cook together.
 All the while supporting small local producers and putting Ark of Taste products on the menu.

 The Taste Adventure encourages children aged 4 to 12 to experience food in an entirely new way, through each of their five senses: Seeing, Hearing, Smelling, Touching and Tasting.
 The activity is run by local groups, and the educational kit can also be made readily available to anyone, so that Taste Adventures can be run by volunteers at festivals, schools and even markets.
 The Taste Adventure inspires children to be curious about food, try new things and learn more about where their foods come from.
 Demonstrating that food can be fun, exciting and enjoyable is an important step in encouraging children to take an interest in what they eat.